uexp2/newage-solutions-exercise/README.md

 edges to also point towards an artificial edge.
 Then call dijkstras to find the shortest path from the original source to the artificial target.
 This allows for the discovery of the shortest round-trip.

-The distPath method modifies the output of getDistPath method of Graph.
+The distPath method modifies the output of getWeightPath method of Graph.
 In TrainRoutes if a path does not exists within the graph disPath returns "NO SUCH ROUTE" instead of -1.

 The numDiffPaths method simply calls the getAllPathsBetween method of Graph but only returns the number of different paths, not